smoke-and-blur/erg0/README.md

 div(
     className`button`,
+    className`active`,
-    className`active`, // classNames are a special case: multiple classNames are concatenated )
+    // classNames are a special case:
+    // multiple classNames are concatenated,
+    // all other props are overwritten
+)
 ```